 “This entire article is fiction, and for the New York Times to launch a completely false, coordinated character assassination against Mr. Trump on a topic like this is dangerous,” then-campaign senior communications advisor Jason Miller said in the statement at the time.
 “To reach back decades in an attempt to smear Mr. Trump trivializes sexual assault, and it sets a new low for where the media is willing to go in its efforts to determine this election.”

-Crooks announced this month that she is running for a seat in the Ohio state legislature, and she has continued to repeat her accusations against Trump.
-She was recently featured in The Washington Post, prompting Trump to respond on Twitter this week.
+Crooks ran and lost a 2018 bid for a seat in the Ohio state legislature, and during the campaign she continued to repeat her accusations against Trump.
+She was featured in The Washington Post, prompting Trump to respond on Twitter in February 2018.

-ABC News reached out to the White House Wednesday for any further comment on both Crooks’ claims and the accusations levied by the rest of the women on this list.
+ABC News reached out to the White House in February 2018 for any further comment on both Crooks’ claims and the accusations levied by the rest of the women on this list.
 The White House did not respond.

 Natasha Stoynoff, a writer for People magazine, said Trump inappropriately touched her in 2005 when she was at Mar-a-Lago for an interview timed to coincide with the first anniversary of his marriage to Melania Trump.

 Stoynoff wrote a first-person account of the alleged incident that was published in People in October 2016, saying he forced her against a wall and tried to kiss her during a break in the interview.
 The alleged attempted assault, Stoynoff wrote, was interrupted when Trump’s then-butler burst into the room.